Starting a business is an exciting adventure, and has the potential to be incredibly rewarding, both emotionally and financially.

 I learned about this in “The Lean Startup” by Eric Reis, which I highly encourage you to read.

 There are a number of essential tools I like to use in my businesses.

 In reality, all you really need is an idea, a phone and a determined attitude, but some of these can also be helpful:

 If you have all 3 of these set up from the beginning, it will streamline your sales call process much better, and help you keep track of what you are spending so you don’t break your budget.

 However, if you’re interested in a more detailed list of tools that I use regularly, download my full list of essential tools here!

 Hopefully, the information on this page has given you some idea of how to start a business the right way.

 Every business is unique, and there are many different variables of each one, so it’s impossible to cover everything here, but it should be enough to get you started.

-If you’re interested in learning more, I encourage you to download my free business resources below that will help you take your first steps towards a successful career…
+If you’re interested in learning more, I encourage you to download official YBMB business e-books below that will help you take your first steps towards a successful career…

 Or, if you want to work with me more closely, I encourage you to join my programme Business Mastery which has helped thousands of people build the careers they deserve!